bgoonz/docs-collection/github/issues/trying-out-the-new-projects-experience/quickstart.md

 ---
 title: Quickstart for projects (beta)
-intro: 'Experience the speed, flexibility, and customization of projects (beta) by creating a project in this interactive guide.'
+intro: "Experience the speed, flexibility, and customization of projects (beta) by creating a project in this interactive guide."
 allowTitleToDifferFromFilename: true
 miniTocMaxHeadingLevel: 3
 versions:
-  fpt: '*'
+  fpt: "*"
 type: quick_start
 topics:
   - Projects